-Cathy Bessant serves as vice chair, Global Strategy at Bank of America and a member of the company’s executive management team.
+Cathy Bessant serves as vice chair, Global Strategy at Bank of America, and is a member of the company’s executive management team.

 Bessant most recently served as chief operations and technology officer from 2010-2021, responsible for delivering end-to-end technology and operating services across the company through a team of 95,000 people in over 35 countries, with oversight of the company’s global information security efforts.

 Since joining the bank in 1982, Bessant has held a number of senior leadership roles.
 She was president, Global Corporate Banking; president, Global Product Solutions and Global Treasury Services; chief marketing officer; president, Consumer Real Estate and Community Development Banking; national Small Business Segment executive; and president of the Florida market.

 Bessant serves as executive sponsor for the company’s Disability Advisory Council.
 She was formerly the executive sponsor for the Lesbian, Gay, Bisexual and Transgender (LGBT) Pride executive board and led the creation of the LGBT Ally program.
 She was previously named No. 1 among OUTstanding LGBT+ Ally Executives, presented by the Financial Times.